HomeLatest NewsStartupsVideo delivery SaaS startup Mogi raises $150K from global investor

 Preferred Source of Google

 “Global video content demand is exceeding CDN capacity, the issue becomes especially acute during high peak traffic hours.
-This leads to poor consumer experience in terms of buffering & latency,” said Vikrant Khanna, co-founder and CEO of Mogi.
+This leads to poor consumer experience in terms of buffering & latency,” said Vikrant Khanna, co-founder and of Mogi.

-He asserted that the company’s technology leverages a multi layered architecture comprising conventional CDNs and private & dynamic nodes to ensures that data is routed via the best performing and most cost effective route, intelligently switching between the nodes.
+He asserted that the company’s leverages a multi layered architecture comprising conventional CDNs and private & dynamic nodes to ensures that data is routed via the best performing and most cost effective route, intelligently switching between the nodes.

 Advertisement